Key Green Terms You Need to Know

 CSR (Corporate Social Responsibility)

 Used in reference to the incorporation of social and environmental concerns into business activities.
-Learn more here.
+Learn more about CSR here.

 Eco-Friendly